monobilisim/monodb-backup/README.md

 ## Features

-- Backs up all databases or a custom list of databases.
+- Backs up and encrypts all databases or a custom list of databases.
 - Supports local backups and cloud storage options like S3 or Minio.
 - Option to remove old local backups for efficient storage management.
 - Provides notifications through email or Mattermost for monitoring backups.